The Nest

 3) Dual agency

-The bottom line, the broker’s hands are sometimes tied.
-This behavior makes this Dual Agent somehow less efficient to both sides.
-Unethical agents will tend to favor a given party in the negotiation, and generally the first party who hired them to sell the apartment.
-In these conditions, it is hard to respect your fiduciary duties towards both parties.
-The Dual Agent tends to favor the interests of the seller for many reasons.
-The seller is his client, and he probably has a personal relationship.
-Also, the seller client will still be there in case the buyer flakes.
+The bottom line is that the broker’s hands are sometimes tied.
+This behavior makes this dual agent somehow less efficient for both sides.
+Unethical agents tend to favor a given party in the negotiation, generally the first party who hired them to sell the apartment.

 4) Advanced Informed Consent to Dual Agency in the real estate NY Disclosure Form

-This is sometimes an advantage for the seller in a Full Service for a 1% listing.
-Indeed, the seller has the opportunity to save more in commission if the listing Agent can convince the buyer to remain unrepresented.
+This is sometimes an advantage for the seller in a Full-Service for a 1% listing.
+Indeed, the seller can save more in commission if the listing Agent can convince the buyer to remain unrepresented.

 5) Dual Agent with a Designated Sales Agent in the real estate NY Disclosure Form